agramian/bitbucket-snippets-to-bookstack/README.md

 ## Features
 - Automatically creates books named using the snippet titles and pages for each file of a snippet named using the filenames.
 - Supports skipping books and pages that already exist via arguments.
-- Creates revisions for previous snippet changes.
+- Supports creating revisions for previous snippet changes.
 - Snippet content will be placed into Bookstack pages as Markdown.

 ## Limitations